 Managing a project's components

-Choose Components in the project sidebar.
+In the project sidebar, select Components.
 The Components page is displayed, showing a list of components and each component's details.
 From here you can manage the project's components as described below.

 Adding a new component

 - The Add component form is located at the top of the "Components" screen.